stephanees020719/project-mod3/README.md

 Pictures: The images used in this project were sourced from various locations on the web

 Mern-infrastructure: The back bone of this project was provived by my instructors Joshua Miller and Christina Takara

+## Thank you:
+I wanted to express my sincere appreciation for the invaluable opportunity I have been granted through Per Scholas.
+It has been an enriching experience that has opened doors to a world of possibilities for me.

+I would like to extend my heartfelt thanks to my dedicated teachers, Mr. Joshua Miller and Ms. Christina Takara.
+Their unwavering patience, expertise, and commitment to teaching coding have been instrumental in my growth and development.

+I am truly grateful for the support and encouragement I have received of all my classmates specially Robert Davis, Bryan Santos Andrew Doak, and Kathy saung.